s2135678/SoftwareDevelopment/UI_design.md

 Similar to the FAQ section, this details publisher-approved rules for the game but allows users/players to submit rules or corrections of the game to be considered by the publisher.

 ### Ratings/Reviews
+Ratings/reviews allow the user to see what others think of the game and also add their own review.
+The ratings can be filtered using the same method as in the search filters of the homepage- by source.

 # Player Page
 ![Player](uploads/774acd0badbba1ac51b7b56153473ce6/Player.jpg)

+### Overview
+The player page displays information on the user including a small "about" section, their games, and their communities.
+The same UI is used for viewing your own page as when looking at someone else's, with the addition of editing functionality.

+### Your profile
+With your own profile, the about section can be edited, and games/communities can be added in order to personalize suggestions, and so other users can find you.
+The latter is only enabled if privacy settings are set to "public" in the account settings.
+The account settings page is accessible from your own profile only.

+### Other user's profile
+When viewing other user's profile, you can see games and communities they have added to their profile, and can access the associated pages directly through these links.

 # Community Page
 ![Community](uploads/b941d6b2f17b47589096e3abe7f50525/Community.jpg)

+### Overview
+There are two distinct layers to the community page- the first later is a homepage-like interface which displays suggested discussion threads (based on your games/communities) and allows users to search for communities.
+The layer below this, is the game-specific community page.

+### Community home
+The page serves the purpose of helping users navigate the communities.
+It is accessed from the home page by clicking on the "my communities" page.
+All pages are accessible through the search function and the suggested communities allows users to discover new games and conversations that similar users enjoyed.

+### Game specific community
+This page hosts the discussion threads relating to specific threads, and also local clubs/events for that game.
+The local clubs and events are only displayed if location services have been allowed in the account settings and are displayed on an interactive map interface.
+The events are displayed in a calendar view.
+Users can comment on discussion threads for games regardless of whether they have added the game to their profile or not.
+This is the page users are directed to if they access a game specific community through another user's profile, or through the "suggested communities" links.

 # Account Settings
 ![Settings](uploads/a04cc29483ce65fbfe8ab4ff15a29b31/Settings.jpg)

+### Overview
+The account settings are accessed through your own profile and detail the privacy, location, and accessibility settings which personalise the user's experience using the software.

+### Location Sharing
+Location is only used to determine local clubs and events relating to games the user has searched for or is a player of.
+In particular, on the game-specific community page, the location is used to generate a map of the in-person clubs/meetups that are in the area.

+### Privacy
+This allows the user to decide whether their own profile is publicly viewable or not.
+If set to private, users can still comment on community discussion threads, but other users cannot view the games or communities they play.
+If set to public, they can appear in general searches and their information is able to be viewed by any player.

+### Accessibility
+Users can personalise their UI according to their personal needs in a variety of ways. these include text-to-speech, colour theme choice, and adjustable text size for users who are visually impaired and closed captions on video elements for users who are hearing impaired.

 # Publisher Interface
 The idea of a separate interface for game publishers was explored, but when the technology required was discussed we concluded that we would focus on creating a slick and ergonomic interface for the players and focus our time on the one task.